thin-edge/thin-edge.io/docs/src/references/plugin-api.md

 * All the actions on a software module are directed to the plugin bearing the name that matches the module type name.
 * The plugins are loaded and invoked by the sm-agent in a systematic order (in practice the alphanumerical order of their names in the file system).
 * The software modules to be installed/removed are also passed to the plugins in a consistent order.
-* Among all the plugins, one can be marked as the default plugin using `tedge config` cli.
+* Among all the plugins, one can be marked as the default plugin using the `tedge config` cli.
 * The default plugin is invoked when an incoming software module in the cloud request doesn't contain any explicit type annotation.
 * Several plugins can co-exist for a given package manager as long as they are given different names.
   Each can implement a specific software management policy.